joeattardi/picmo/README.md

 - Add custom images and GIFs!
 - Render inline on the page or as a popup

+## Demos and documentation

+Demos and full documentation, including the API and usage guide, is available at [https://picmojs.com](https://picmojs.com).

 ## Installation

 At a minimum, you need the core picker package.
 This gives you a picker that you can insert inline into an element on the page.